Frederik Vesti: 2017

 In 2017, Vesti competed in the German and Danish Formula 4 Championships.
 Despite missing two events of the Danish Championship, the Danish driver managed to finish second in his debut F4 season, finishing all races on the podium and helping his team, Vesti Motorsport, to win the team championship.
 In the German championship, Vesti took his first podium by taking second in the second round at Lausitzring.
 Two rounds later, he would claim his first and only win of the season.
 Vesti took another podium en route to finishing seventh in the standings.
 Vesti also made a one-off appearance in the Formula 4 United States Championship during the final round.

 2018

 In 2018, Vesti would yet again compete in the German F4 Championship with Van Amersfoort Racing.
 After starting the season with two podiums in the opening two rounds, he claimed his maiden win during the second Hockenheimring round.
 His second win came during the next round at the Nürburgring.
 Vesti eventually ended fourth in the standings, collecting six other podiums along with his two wins.
-The Danish driver also participated in one round at Circuit Paul Ricard during the Italian F4 Championship with VAR.
+Vesti also participated in one round at Circuit Paul Ricard during the Italian F4 Championship with VAR.
 Vesti claimed two wins in the three races, which placed him tenth in the championship.
 Vesti also participated in the final round of the European Formula 3 Championship.
 He made his debut in the Macau Grand Prix, where he finished 15th.